Free Offering | Zoom Online Meeting

 Duration 60 Minutes

-Audience All individuals interested in science and science education., specially teachers of science, parents, and science enthusiasts.
+Audience All individuals interested in science and science education, specially educators of science, parents, and science enthusiasts.